Reyhan Topal, Ph.D.

 Welcome to my website!

+I hold a Ph.D. in Political Science from the Rockefeller College of Public Affairs & Policy at the University at Albany, State University of New York (SUNY), where I specialized in International Relations and Comparative Politics.
+I earned a bachelor’s degree in International Relations from Bilkent University with a merit-based scholarship and a master’s degree in International Relations from the Middle East Technical University.
 Previously, I was a Dissertation Scholar affiliated with Princeton University’s Bobst Center for Peace and Justice, which funded my dissertation research.
 As a Next Generation Fellow at Women in International Security during the 2021-2022 academic year, I conducted research on the gender gap in technology and security studies and proposed solutions to make these fields more inclusive and diverse.
-In 2019, I earned a place at the University of California, Berkeley’s Program in Science and Technology Studies as a visiting researcher to observe the circulation of radical ideologies within and across violent online subcultures.
+In 2019, I joined the University of California, Berkeley’s Program in Science and Technology Studies as a visiting researcher to observe the circulation of radical ideologies within and across violent online subcultures.

 Please take a tour of my website to learn more about my research.